The Citizen Initiative App

 Since Mudamos has been released, the platform has received more than 8,000 draft bill proposals.
 In its early days, the Mudamos legal team consisted of a single specialist who was responsible for analyzing the large number of proposals.
 To address the volume, Mudamos’s creators have designed a volunteer program.
 Since January 2018, ITS Rio uses crowdsourcing to engage young lawyers to assist in the analysis of the proposals.

 Before draft bills are published in the platform, the Mudamos volunteer legal team performs a legal analysis to verify whether the draft bill has all the constitutional requirements to be framed as a formal petition.
-If it satisfied the constitutional requirements, the bill is uploaded on the platform and published for signature-gathering immediately.
-If it has not, the bill’s author receives a feedback report based on the analysis recommending changes or explaining why the proposal cannot be accepted as a citizens' initiative bill.
+If it satisfies the constitutional requirements, the bill is uploaded on the platform and published for signature-gathering immediately.
+If it does not, the bill’s author receives a feedback report based on the analysis recommending changes or explaining why the proposal cannot be accepted as a citizens' initiative bill.

 Virada Legislativa Events

 Eighteen months after its initial release, Mudamos improved not only its software platform but also its workflow.
 As new features were added it was necessary to create procedures to face new project challenges.
-When Mudamos began to accept to new draft bill proposals, it quickly became clear that people did not know how to format their petitions as a formal bill.
+When Mudamos began to accept new draft bill proposals, it quickly became clear that people did not know how to format their petitions as a formal bill.

-There were many good ideas that were not properly formatted as a draft bill proposal, providing more strain on the volunteer legal team get the bill into shape.
+There were many good ideas that were not properly formatted as a draft bill proposal, putting more strain on the volunteer legal team get the bill into shape.
 To overcome this situation the Mudamos team created a side project called Virada Legislativa (legal draft-a-thon).
 The Virada Legislative is a one-day in-person event to develop draft bills collectively -- a draft-a-thon -- addressing a single issue and within a timeframe.

 The event is divided into stages.
 To focus on establishing the basis for the debate and an introductory reflection moment for participants to recognize each other and their ideas in the group, the first stage consists of a multi-stakeholder panel and the next stage is a fishbowl conversation with the audience, including the first stage panelists.